mogensNielsen/meltano_playground/README.md

 7. Add extractor for csv files `meltano add extractor tap-spreadsheets-anywhere`
 8. Add loader for jsonl `meltano add loader target-jsonl`
 9. Configures extractor and loader in `meltano.yml`
-10. Test by running `meltano run tap-csv target-jsonl`
+10. Test by running `meltano run tap-spreadsheets-anywhere target-jsonl`
-    - Confirm that the data is written to as configured in `meltano.yml`
+    - Confirm that the data is written to `output/` as configured in `meltano.yml`
-11. Adds DuckDB target `meltano add loader target-duckdb`
+11. Add DuckDB target `meltano add loader target-duckdb`

 ## Status